miquido/validoctor/README.md

 Diagnosis diagnosis = validoctor.examine(patient, RULE_1, RULE_2);
 ```
 examine() method accepts any number of rules of given type.

 Types are:

-* Just Rule: simple interface used to define validations of one value
+* Just Rule - simple interface used to define validations of one value
-* MultiRule: rule sets that allow defining validations for whole data structures on per property basis
+* MultiRule - rule sets that allow defining validations for whole data structures on per property basis
-* ComlexRule: define validations of multiple properties at once
+* ComlexRule - define validations of multiple properties at once
-* ExceptionalRule: rule that will cause exception to be thrown upon violation, even if Validoctor is not exceptional
+* ExceptionalRule - rule that will cause exception to be thrown upon violation, even if Validoctor is not exceptional

 Rules can be Exceptional and one of other types at once.